ManiBharathy-V/Kubernetes/Installation/k8Installation.md

 - At least 4 CPUs and 4GB RAM
 - At least 20 GB Storage

+*** In this cluser I have containerd as the container runtime, k8 version - v1.30 and calico as pod network ***
 ---

 ## Step 1: Set Hostname, Set ip and Update System